omar-sherif9992/OSA-WareHouse-API/README.md

     <img src="./SVGs/warehouse-icon.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">E-commerce API</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An E-commerce API to aid Developers for their E-commerce practice projects!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+    <a href="https://github.com/othneildrew/Best-README-Template">View The WareHouse API</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Report Bug</a>
+    <a href="mailto:osa.helpme@gmail.com?subject=UnExpected%20Error%20Occured&body=Sorry%20for%20the%20inconvenience%2C%20Please%20describe%20Your%20situation%20and%20emphasis%20the%20Endpoint%20!%0A">Report Bug</a>
     ·
     <a href="https://github.com/othneildrew/Best-README-Template/issues">Request Feature</a>
   </p>